TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/ce-docker.md

 2021-01-28 13:05:22 (6.81 MB/s) - ‘tyk.standalone.conf’ saved [1563/1563]
 ```

-### Step 4 - Run the Gateway, mounting the conf file into the container:
+**Step 4 - Run the Gateway, mounting the conf file into the container**

 ```.bash
 $ docker run \